Taj Mahal (2008 film)

 Taj Mahal is a 2008 Indian Kannada-language romantic drama film directed and written by R. Chandru, starring Ajay Rao and Pooja Gandhi.
 Produced by T. Shivashankar Reddy, the film is Chandru's directoral debut.
 The film was released on 25 July 2008, and had a 200-day run in Karanataka.
-Music director Abhiman Roy was awarded the Best Music Director accolade at the Karnataka State Film Awards for his film score.
+Music director Abhimann Roy was awarded the Best Music Director accolade at the Karnataka State Film Awards for his film score.
 Taj Mahal was one of the most successful Kannada-language films of 2008.
 It was remade in Telugu under the same title in 2010.

 Plot

 A college student and aspiring film director is kicked out of his house in a village by his father after he bunks classes and spends most of his time watching movies in theatres.
 Dejected, he takes a bus ride and starts reading a diary found on the seat next to his.

 Ajay Kumar, an honest, poor boy from a village, hands over a lost suitcase to the police.
 He tells them that his name is Kumar and leaves his cell number.
 Shruthi, the owner of the suitcase, is elated when she recovers her father's suitcase, and calls Kumar to thank him.

 They speak over the phone many times and gradually fall in love.
 Incidentally they both study in the same engineering college, but Shruthi knows her lover only as Kumar.
 In college he is known as Ajay.
 Shruthi is not aware that Ajay and Kumar are the same person and flatly rejects Ajay when he proposes to her.
-In confusion and deep agony, Ajay decides to finish his engineering and go back to his village.
-In a series of events Shruthi finds out that Ajay is none other than Kumar, then Shruthi and the aspiring film director and goes to his village to meet Ajay aka Kumar but a village guy informs her that Ajay met with an accident and has died at the spot, his mother has died from the shock and his father has become a mentally imbalanced person.
+Eventually Ajay is expelled from his college due to neglecting his studies in pursuit of Shruthi.
+In confusion and deep agony, Ajay decides to go back to his village.
+In a series of events Shruthi finds out that Ajay is none other than Kumar, then Shruthi and the aspiring film director and goes to his village to meet Ajay aka Kumar but a villager informs her that Ajay met with an accident and has died at the spot, his mother has died from the shock and his father has become a mentally imbalanced person.
+The villager further explains that Ajay's life and story is now used as a cautionary tale for children to not sacrifice their education for the sake of romance.
 Shruthi gets shocked, goes to the gravestone of Ajay with agony, and the film ends in tragedy.